 Of course, this trend will encounter resistance from all those vendors.
-Just as hardware vendors ignored the writing on the walls in the early 2000s, so too with the sea of booths at the RSA show ignore the rising waters around them.
+Just as hardware vendors ignored the writing on the wall in the early 2000s, so too with the sea of booths at the RSA ignore the rising cloud waters around them.
 However, let’s consider some contrary points.

 Cloud services are not as accurate or capable as dedicated point solutions.

 This may be true, but it does not matter.
 The cost and complexity of implementing, optimizing, and managing point solutions is already higher than adopting cloud-native tools.
 Moreover, the quality of a product is largely irrelevant in the grand scheme of protecting a business.
-Most of the companies which experienced a large data breaches possessed cutting edge security technologies.
-It was not the technology that made a difference, but rather how that technology is implemented, monitoring, and managed.
+Most of the companies that experienced a large data breach possessed cutting edge security technologies.
+It is not the technology that protects a company, it is how the technology is implemented, managed, and monitored.